YangZhafou/Tensorflow-Neuroevolution/README.md

 ### Installation ###

-TFNE, being still in the beta development phase, changes rapidly.
+TFNE, being still in the beta development phase, changes often.
 To get the most current working release from the PyPI repository, use the following command:

     pip install tfne